atlassian/react-beautiful-dnd/README.md

 ## Not for everyone

 There are a lot of libraries out there that allow for drag and drop interactions within React.
-Most notable of these is the amazing [react-dnd](https://github.com/react-dnd/react-dnd).
-It does an incredible job at providing a great set of drag and drop primitives which work especially well with the [wildly inconsistent](https://www.quirksmode.org/blog/archives/2009/09/the_html5_drag.html) html5 drag and drop feature. **react-beautiful-dnd is a higher level abstraction specifically built for vertical and horizontal lists**.
-Within that subset of functionality react-beautiful-dnd offers a powerful, natural and beautiful drag and drop experience.
+Most notable of these is the amazing [`react-dnd`](https://github.com/react-dnd/react-dnd).
+It does an incredible job at providing a great set of drag and drop primitives which work especially well with the [wildly inconsistent](https://www.quirksmode.org/blog/archives/2009/09/the_html5_drag.html) html5 drag and drop feature. **`react-beautiful-dnd` is a higher level abstraction specifically built for vertical and horizontal lists**.
+Within that subset of functionality `react-beautiful-dnd` offers a powerful, natural and beautiful drag and drop experience.
 However, it does not provide the breadth of functionality offered by react-dnd.
 So this library might not be for you depending on what your use case is.

 ## Still young!